| | |

 • Dice the bacon.

 • Add the diced bacon to a Dutch oven or stockpot and place it over medium heat.
 Cook the bacon until it is crisp, stirring frequently.
 With a slotted spoon, remove the bacon to paper towels to drain.
-Refrigerate the bacon and save it to use for garnishing the soup.
+Refrigerate the bacon until it's time to serve.

-• In the bacon drippings over medium heat, cook the onion and celery for about 10 to 12 minutes, or until the onion is translucent and browned.
+• Leave about 2 tablespoons of bacon drippings in the pot; discard the rest (or save it for another use).
+Add the onion and celery and cook over medium heat for 8 to 12 minutes, or until the onion is translucent and lightly browned.

 • Discard the bay leaf.
 Carefully purée the hot pea soup in batches, filling the blender no more than 1/3 to 1/2 full each time.
-Make sure the lid is secure when blending the hot mixture, and hold the lid down firmly with a folded kitchen towel in hand.
+Make sure the lid is secure with the middle cap removed when blending the hot mixture, and hold it down firmly with a folded kitchen towel.
 Pour the blended mixture into a bowl while blending subsequent batches.

-• Return the pureed soup to the Dutch oven; add the half-and-half and stir to blend.
+• Return the pureed soup to the Dutch oven; add the heavy cream and stir to blend.
 Cook over medium heat until hot, but do not boil.
-Taste and adjust the seasonings with salt and pepper, as needed.
+Taste and adjust the seasonings with kosher salt.

 • Sprinkle the reserved bacon over servings just before serving.